 The NSERC website may be accessed at http://www.nserc.ca.
 Students who are eligible for NSERC funding MUST apply, so as to be eligible for other university funding.
 The doctoral competition occurs during September and the master’s competition during December of each year.
 Please contact the Department of Botany for the departmental application deadlines.

 These are available to incoming students and registered full-time UBC graduate students.
-See the Affiliated Fellowships information on the Faculty of Graduate and Postdoctoral Studies website
+For more information, visit G+PS Affiliated Fellowships Doctoral Program and G+PS Affiliated Fellowship Master's Program.

 Please note that students applying for NSERC will automatically be entered in the Affiliated Fellowships competition; students need only complete the NSERC application.